spencermountain/compromise/README.md

 ```

 ### Error correction:
-make it do what you'd like:
+make it say what you'd like:
 ```javascript
 var lexicon={
   'boston': 'MusicalGroup'